rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: Ok.
 Consensus?
 This is our first ECMAScript 2018 feature.

-YK: A use case would be putting JS code into a template string for documentation
+YK: A use case would be putting JS code into a template string for documentation.

 #### Conclusion/Resolution